 Transportation in Delta Lake State Park

-The Delta Lake State Park can be accessed by car, on foot or by boat.
+Delta Lake State Park can be accessed by car, on foot, or by boat.
 The entrance is located approximately six miles off New York State Route 46.
-There are no driving restrictions within the park but as the surroundings are wooded, keep an eye out for low-hanging branches.
-Once you’ve set up your RV camp, you can get around on foot or by bicycle along the parks’ wooded trails, or launch your boat and explore Delta Lake from the water.
-Various parking areas are available for day visitors and if you're staying overnight you can park your rig in the camping area.
+The highways and roads that lead to the park are fairly straight, flat two-lane highways that make it easy to get to the campground.
+There are no driving restrictions within the park but as the surroundings are wooded, so keep an eye out for low-hanging branches and wandering wildlife.
+The roads inside the campground and day-use area are also paved and are wide enough to navigate in all but the very largest of campervans easily.
+Once you’ve set up your RV camp, you can get around on foot or by bicycle along the park's wooded trails, or launch your boat and explore Delta Lake from the water.
+Various parking areas are available for day visitors, and if you're staying overnight, you can park your rig in the camping area.

 Campgrounds and parking in Delta Lake State Park